 According to the Texas A&M Real Estate Center, The Texas homeownership rate is at its highest level since 1996 when the data collection began.
-In 2020, Texas’s average days on market (DOM) is up to 64 days, however hotspots like Austin have not seen a major increase in DOM due to the pandemic and have actually seen a decrease in their DOM to 53 days.
+In 2020, Texas’s average days on market (DOM) is up to 64 days, however, hotspots like Austin have not seen a major increase in DOM due to the pandemic and have actually seen a decrease in their DOM to 53 days.

 Additionally, home prices and home values have appreciated 4.2% and 4.5% respectively.
-Texas' months of inventory (MOI) down to an all-time low of 2.8 months which means that supply is dwindling, so you need to move fast!
+Texas' months of inventory (MOI) are down to an all-time low of 2.8 months which means that supply is dwindling, so you need to move fast!
 New homes and houses for sale are selling fast, and although new home construction is expected to rebound post-pandemic, nothing is for certain in 2020.

 As for demand, it is currently rebounding in a major way from the pandemic.
-Due to pent-up demand and record low mortgage rates (the Federal Home Loan Mortgage Corporation's 30-year fixed-rate dropped below 3.2 % for the first time since 1971), total housing sales were up 29.4% in June 2020.
+Due to pent-up demand and record low mortgage rates (the Federal Home Loan Mortgage Corporation's 30-year fixed rate dropped below 3.2 % for the first time since 1971), total housing sales were up 29.4% in June 2020.

 There’s no better brokerage in the state of Texas than Better Homes and Gardens Real Estate HomeCity.
 With a powerful, cutting-edge website and the best agents around, BHGRE HomeCity will help find the perfect home for you and your family.

 Once you’re all moved in, you’ll want to get to know your surroundings.
-Services like Nextdoor that connect with your immediate neighborhood are helpful to meet your neighbors and stay up to day on local knowledge and chatter.
+Services like Nextdoor that connect with your immediate neighborhood are helpful to meet your neighbors and stay up to date on local knowledge and chatter.

-There are Facebook groups for a variety of events/activities exist in every city, whether it’s the Austin Hiking Facebook group or the Dallas fishing Facebook group, there are a variety of ways to connect with your new home by exploring your own interests.
+There are Facebook groups for a variety of events/activities that exist in every city, whether it’s the Austin Hiking Facebook group or the Dallas fishing Facebook group, there are a variety of ways to connect with your new home by exploring your own interests.

 As you can see, Texas is by far the best state to relocate to in the United States.
 The economy is strong, jobs are being created every day, unemployment is low, and land is relatively cheap.
 Life here is good so long as you can handle the heat.
 Ready to get started?
 Search homes for sale in Texas today!